noi-techpark/documentation/FLIGHTRULES.md

     cp MIT-Microsoft.txt LICENSES/
     sed -i "1iValid-License-Identifier: LicenseRef-Microsoft" LICENSES/MIT-Microsoft.txt

-Add a comment header to each file as follows (example taken from bdp-core):
+Add a comment header to each file as follows:

+    Copyright (C) 2015-2017 Mary Thomas (mary@example.com)
+    Copyright (C) 2018 IDM Südtirol - Alto Adige (info@idm-suedtirol.com)

+    SPDX-License-Identifier: GPL-3.0

+Optionally, you can also add additional license information, like title, short description, and warranty information, as follows:

     Big data platform - Data Writer for the Big Data Platform

-    Copyright (C) 2018 IDM Südtirol - Alto Adige (info@idm-suedtirol.com)

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or